gitlabhq/gitlabhq/doc/gitlab-basics/start-using-git.md

 git config --global user.email
 ```

-You'll need to do this only once as you are using the "--global" option.
+You'll need to do this only once as you are using the `--global` option.
 It tells Git to always use this information for anything you do on that system.
-If you want to override this with a different username or email address for specific projects, you can run the command without the "--global" option when you’re in that project.
+If you want to override this with a different username or email address for specific projects, you can run the command without the `--global` option when you’re in that project.

 ## Check your information